tzanidis/Two-Player-Snakes/README.txt

 Copied code includes code taught in class such as the function WaitOnSerial3(), and arduino library.

 Accessories:
-* 1 Arduino Mega Board (AMG)
+* 2 Arduino Mega Board (AMG)
-* 1 TFT LCD Screen from Adafruit
+* 2 TFT LCD Screen from Adafruit
-* 1 Sparkfun Thumb Joystick
+* 2 Sparkfun Thumb Joystick
-* 1 Potentiometer

 Wiring Instructions:
 (The following applies to both Arduino 1 and Arduino 2.
 Arduino 1 is host, Arduino 2 is client.)